-A network of people interested in the documentation, emulation, simulation and re-implementation of hardware near extinction
+emudev.org is a network of people interested in the documentation, emulation, simulation and re-implementation of hardware near extinction.

-- Collection, integration/unification and publication of previously hardware documentation in a standarised format as well as further improvement of such material via reverse engineering and testing
+- Collection, integration/unification and publication of previously hardware documentation in a standardized format as well as further improvement of such material via reverse engineering and testing.

-- Publication of “proof” of said documentation in the form of tests that clearly replicate the documented behavior, in a sandarised format designed for easy 3rd party replication of results
+- Publication of “proof” of said documentation in the form of tests that clearly replicate the documented behavior, in a standardized format designed for easy 3rd party replication of results.

-- Development of validation suites designed for validation of software and hardware implementations based on avaiable tests featuring multiple “conformance levels"
+- Development of validation suites designed for validation of software and hardware implementations based on available tests featuring multiple “conformance levels”.

-- Development of compitable replacements for firmware/bios of said hardware, including documentation, tests and validation suites
+- Development of compatible replacements for firmware/bios of said hardware, including documentation, tests and validation suites.

-- Make all information, source code and designs avaiable for no cost and liberal licenses (MIT-style)
+- Make all information, source code and designs available for no cost and liberal licenses (MIT-style).

 This effort is not related to piracy.
 You will not find binaries/roms here.